 A recovery-focused diet emphasizes whole foods, healthy fats, adequate carbohydrates, and micronutrients.

-Key foods include fatty fish, olive oil, nuts, seeds, colorful vegetables, fruits, and high-quality protein sources.
+Fatty fish, olive oil, nuts, seeds, colorful vegetables, fruits, and high-quality protein sources form the foundation of an anti-inflammatory diet.

 Dietary Habits That Prolong Inflammation